On Stride Financialis rated 4.8 out of 5 by Reviews.co.uk based on 1,252 reviews

 To be eligible to apply for loans with less-than-perfect credit,‡ you need to meet a few requirements.
 You must be at least 18 years of age and a resident of the United Kingdom, as well as have access to a bank account with direct deposit and a steady income.
 If you meet these criteria, you can apply online from the comfort and privacy of your own home.

-Once Pounds to Pocket determines that you meet our responsible lending criteria and the loan is affordable for you, you could be approved in 30 minutes or less¶ and have cash sent to you within 10 minutes after approval at no extra cost.§ So what are you waiting for?
-This is the perfect opportunity to find an alternative to loans with no credit that you couldn't get from a bank.
+Once On Stride Financial determines that you meet our responsible lending criteria and the loan is affordable for you, you could be approved in 30 minutes or less¶ and have cash sent to you within 10 minutes after approval at no extra cost.§ So what are you waiting for?
 Get started now and you could have cash in no time, if approved!

 How do I rebuild my bad credit?